 Perhaps the most important question is “What should you try?
 If you don’t like or are fearful of feeling ‘high’, perhaps start with CBD rich cannabis.
 CBD rich flower will not have very much, THC or associated compounds in it.
 THC compounds are the parts of the plant that get you high.
 A friend who wants to try sent me the questions going around her brain about cannabis use.
 She grew up in the era (1990s) when there weren’t very many, if any, experiments about cannabis consumption and what it does to your brain (the answer is not much).
 There wasn’t a lot of knowledge about the brain and cannabis.There are many ways to consume cannabis as well.
 Flower, concentrates, tinctures, edibles.

-Consider also that the ‘high’ from cannabis you do not like is because you tried too much of it previously.
-If smoking cannabis seems wrong, remember that cannabis smoke is not carcinogenic.
-You’ll smoke so little that it won’t affect your lungs at all.
-If smoking flower still bothers you, there are many other ways to consume; tinctures, but most taste pretty bad.
-There are also edibles, but I’d caution anyone who is not experienced to stay away from them.
-Edibles take a long time to have an effect and many first timers think that after 1/2 hour there should be something and when there’s not, they eat more.
+Edibles are very popular, but I’d caution anyone who is not experienced to stay away from them.
+Edibles take a long time (more than an hour) to have an effect and many first timers think that after 1/2 hour there should be something and when there’s not, they eat more.
 And more.
 When it finally begins to have an effect, you’re way past where you’d like to be.